harisami/CarND-Behavioral-Cloning-P3/writeup_Haris.md

 | Dense		            | Fully Connected Layer, output 10			         |
 | Dense					| Fully Connected Layer, output 1					 |

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)
+Here is a visualization of the architecture (image borrowed from NVIDIA).

 ![alt text][image1]